page 8

 How could anyone who had made such an impression have been so completely erased from the Canadian consciousness in so short a time?

-when I found out Steve and his wife Gini had been here in Saint John for the last dozen years I wrote an explanation of why he had forsaken the music industry: a misbilling by the income tax, a misunderstanding with Boot over this billing's implications and his subsequent financial difficulties.
+When I found out Steve and his wife Gini had been here in Saint John for the last dozen years I wrote an explanation of why he had forsaken the music industry: a misbilling by the income tax, a misunderstanding with Boot over this billing's implications and his subsequent financial difficulties.

 Well I was glad a couple of weeks ago to find I had not been alone all those years in my concern.
 I had a visit from Steve Fruitman, a director of the Mariposa Folk Festival in Toronto, and his wife Maggie, one morning.

-Foote became Fruitman's inspiration back in 1975 when as Stevedore Steve he had his own weekly TV show in toronto.
+Foote became Fruitman's inspiration back in 1975 when, as Stevedore Steve, he had his own weekly TV show in Toronto.
 Steve Fruitman now writes concert reviews and a regular column for the Mariposa Notes, the festival's bi-monthly newsletter and has played in various area bands as well.

 Although offers have been made (for) Foote to perform at various festivals and other events he has so far turned them down, although he has recently written dozens of songs again.
-He did go to Halifax for a Down Home Show taping however in April, to be shown in the fall, and agreed to perform on the next Valley Jamboree, Thursday, June 29, on the stage of Regional High School at 7:30 pm.4
+He did go to Halifax for a Down Home Show taping however in April, to be shown in the fall, and agreed to perform on the next Valley Jamboree, Thursday, June 29, on the stage of Regional High School at 7:30 pm.3

 Notes